abinit/abinit/doc/tutorial/eph4mob.md

 ![](eph4mob_assets/teph4mob_conv.png)

-Note that in order to get sensible results, one should use a denser DFPT $\qq$-mesh (around 9x9x9), and a larger cut-off for the planewave basis set ([[ecut]]).
+Note that in order to get sensible results, one should use a denser DFPT $\qq$-mesh (around 9x9x9), and a larger energy cutoff for the planewave basis set ([[ecut]]).
-The inputs in this tutorial have been made so that the computations are quite fast, but they are not converged.
+The inputs of this tutorial have been tuned so that the computations are quite fast, but they are not converged.
-You should find the suitable parameters for your own work.
+In real life, you should perform convergence studies to find suitable parameters.

 ### Double-grid technique

-Another possibility to improve the results without increasing the computation time significantly is to use a double-grid technique.
-A coarse mesh will be used for the $\kk$-mesh and the $\qq$-mesh for the e-ph matrix elements, but a finer mesh will be used for the phonon absorption-emission terms.
+Another possibility to improve the results without increasing the computation time significantly is to use the double-grid technique.
+In this case, a coarse mesh is used for the $\kk$-mesh and the $\qq$-mesh for the e-ph matrix elements, but a finer mesh is used for the phonon absorption-emission terms.
 This technique helps to better capture these processes, while computing the matrix elements on a coarser mesh.
-The efficiency of this method will depend on the polar divergence of the matrix elements: if this divergence is very difficult to capture numerically, the coarse $\qq$-mesh for the e-ph matrix elements will have to be dense.
+The efficiency of this method depends on the polar divergence of the matrix elements: if this divergence is very difficult to capture numerically, the coarse $\qq$-mesh for the e-ph matrix elements will have to be dense.

-The double-grid technique requires a second WFK file, containing the dense mesh.
+The double-grid technique requires a second WFK file, containing the eigenvalues on the dense mesh.
 You can specify the path to the dense WFK file using [[getwfkfine_filepath]]:

      getwfkfine_filepath "teph4mob_4o_DS3_WFK"